chhuang-one/sqxclib/doc/SqEntry.md

 	unsigned int  bit_field;   // explain below
 };

-// Note: use 'const char*' to declare string and use 'const SqType*' to declare type,
+// Because 'const' is used to define string 'char*' and type 'SqType*',
 // C++ user can initialize static SqEntry easily.
 ```

 Declaring bit_field of SqEntry